saivigneo/saivigneo/README.md

 # 💫 About Me:
-🔭 I’m currently working on Data Analytics and Backend Development.<br>🌱 I’m currently learning unrealEngine, Solidity and Machine Learning Concepts.<br>💬 Ask me about Python, Java, Data Analytics, and related to my repositories.<br>📫 How to reach me gokulprasanth63808@gmail.com<br>📄 Know about my experiences https://linkedin.com/gokul-hastrophil
+🔭 I’m currently working on Data Analytics and Backend Development.<br>🌱 I’m currently learning unrealEngine, Solidity and Machine Learning Concepts.<br>💬 Ask me about Python, Java, Data Analytics, and related to my repositories.<br>📫 How to reach me saivigneo@gmail.com<br>📄 Know about my experiences on https://www.linkedin.com/in/sai-vigneshs

 ## 🌐 Socials: